Arslan827/My_Python_Work/README.md

 # My_Python_Work
-Stone_Paper_Scissor_Game
+First Python Program is Stone Paper and Scissor Game.
-My Program take user input and computer generate a random number for playing.
+Second Python Program for quadtratic equation and calculation of some mensuration formula.